Your Rights

 When interacting with the County of San Diego, residents are entitled to free interpretation services which are available in over 200 languages.

-Expand the following buttons for a summary of your rights or how to file a complaint.
+Expand the following buttons for a summary of your rights or for information on how to file a complaint or appeal a decision.

 -